10 Best Places to Visit in Poland in Winter

 With its magnificent cathedrals, charming Old Town, beautiful Christmas markets, vibrant culture, and lively nightlife, Wroclaw is easily one of the best places to visit in Poland in winter.

-Wroclaw is a small city, but it offers plenty of tourist attractions for you to visit in winter.
-The Old Town is an exciting place to explore, and in winter it looks more beautiful - especially when it's decorated with a giant Christmas tree, Santa’s reindeer, and countless Christmas lights.
+Wroclaw is a small city, but it offers plenty of tourist attractions to visit in winter.
+The Old Town is an exciting place to explore, and in winter, it looks even more beautiful, especially when decorated with a giant Christmas tree, Santa's reindeer, and countless Christmas lights.

-Another unique thing about Wroclaw is its little statues of dwarves spread across the city walks.
-These sculptures are really small and you will have to keep your eyes wide open while exploring.
+Another unique thing about Wroclaw is its little statues of dwarves spread across the city streets.
+These sculptures are really small, and you will have to keep your eyes wide open while exploring.
 They were built as a symbol of resistance in the age of communism.

-The Market Square is another popular tourist spot in the city and is surrounded by colourful buildings that range from Gothic to Art Nouveau styles.
+The Market Square is another popular tourist spot in the city and is surrounded by colorful buildings ranging from Gothic to Art Nouveau styles.
 But the main highlight is the Wroclaw Christmas market.
-One of Europe's best Christmas markets here you will see a variety of Christmas trees, small wooden huts & buildings, and windmills, decorated and brightened-up with colourful lights.
-Before you wind up don’t forget to taste mulled wine, hot chocolates, and other delicacies in the market.
+One of Europe's best Christmas markets, here you will see a variety of Christmas trees, small wooden huts and buildings, and windmills decorated and brightened up with colorful lights.
+Before you wind up, don't forget to taste mulled wine, hot chocolates, and other delicacies in the market.

 10 Sopot